openwisp/openwisp-utils/README.rst

 Collection of Usage Metrics
 ---------------------------

-The openwisp-utils module includes an optional sub-app ``openwisp_utils.measurements``.
+The ``openwisp-utils`` module includes an optional sub-app ``openwisp_utils.measurements``.

-This sub-app enables collection of following measurements:
+This sub-app allows the collection of the following information:

-- Installed OpenWISP Version
+- OpenWISP Version
-- Enabled OpenWISP modules: A list of the enabled OpenWISP modules along with their respective versions
+- List of enabled OpenWISP modules and their version
-- OS details: Information on the operating system, including its version, kernel version, and platform
-- Whether the event is related to a new installation or an upgrade
-- Whether OpenWISP was installed with `ansible-openwisp2
+- Operating System identifier, e.g.:
+  Linux version, Kernel version, target platform (e.g. x86)
+- Installation method, if available, e.g. `ansible-openwisp2
   <https://github.com/openwisp/ansible-openwisp2>`_
   or `docker-openwisp <https://github.com/openwisp/docker-openwisp>`_

+The data above is collected in the following events:

+- **Install**: when OpenWISP is installed the first time
+- **Upgrade**: when any OpenWISP module is upgraded
+- **Heartbeat**: once every 24 hours

 We collect data on OpenWISP usage to gauge user engagement, satisfaction, and upgrade patterns.
 This informs our development decisions, ensuring